PAFR2003/LesserSpaceNations/README.md

 >* He is fluent in both Western and Eastern Neo-Aramaic and English
 >* He became a professor in a university in Chicago, Illinois
 >* He's a bookworm kind of guy, likes reading both on paper and digital

+Farewell statement:

+*"Shlamaloukhoun, Assyrian people all over the world.
+Our spaceship is ready to go towards the New Earth."*

+*"- Malko Solomon's Piclick account final post"*

 ## Kalayaan